wp-plugins/qype/readme.txt

 * Active the widget named: WP Qype by dragging and dropping it on the sidebar-section
 * Configure it, through the widget menu.

-== Screenshots ==
-You can see the plugin working in the bottom right corner on http://qype.com